gioodm/WASP/README.md

 ./run.sh -s 5 559292
 ```

-To use a custom dataset (e.g., a newly sequenced genome or a set of proteins from different organisms), create a tarred folder containing the protein structures (`.cif.gz` or `.pdb.gz` format) and place it in a folder called `proteomes/` within the WASP folder.
+To use a custom dataset (e.g., a newly sequenced genome or a set of proteins from different organisms), create a tarred folder containing the protein structures (`.cif.gz` or `.pdb.gz` format) and place it in a folder called `proteomes/` within the WASP folder - example folder in `example_files/price.tar`.
 Then run WASP with:

 ```sh
 chmod +x run.sh